asahi417/tner/README.md

 ***T-NER*** is a python tool for language model finetuning on named-entity-recognition (NER), available via [pip](https://pypi.org/project/tner/).
 It has an easy interface to finetune models and test on cross-domain and multilingual datasets.
 TNER currently integrates 9 publicly available NER datasets an enables an easy integration of custom datasets.
 All models finetuned with T-NER can be deploy on our web app for visualization.

-Our paper demonstrating T-NER has been accepted EACL 2021 🎉 Paper link is [here](https://github.com/asahi417/tner/blob/master/asset/2021_01_EACL_TNER.pdf).
+**Paper Accepted:** Our paper demonstrating T-NER has been accepted EACL 2021 🎉  Please find our preprint [here](https://github.com/asahi417/tner/blob/master/asset/2021_01_EACL_TNER.pdf)!

-***PreTrained Models Release:*** We release 46 XLM-RoBERTa models finetuned on NER on the HuggingFace transformers model hub, [see here for more details and model cards](https://github.com/asahi417/tner/blob/master/MODEL_CARD.md).
+***PreTrained Models:*** We release 46 XLM-RoBERTa models finetuned on NER on the HuggingFace transformers model hub, [see here for more details and model cards](https://github.com/asahi417/tner/blob/master/MODEL_CARD.md).

 ### Table of Contents
 1. **[Setup](#get-started)**